Franciscan Monastery in Kadaň: Legend

 The legend of the inception tells about a noble family whose five brothers once offended the monarch.
 They should have been executed but the intercessions of Kadaň inhabitants made the monarch have mercy on the future of the family and symbolically punish just one of the brothers.
 They played at dice to decide who would hang for the others.
 The lot fell upon the eldest brother who was hanged straight afterwards in the place of execution that is said to have been situated in the site of the monastery.
 He was hanging there for three days and nights without dying.
 He was asked by the crowds how it was possible and he explained that he had been praying to Fourteen Holy Helpers.
-After having heard of the miracle the monarch came to save the penitent‘s life, take down the gallows and have a shrine to the Helpers built.
+After having heard of the miracle the Kadaň town council came to save the penitent‘s life, take down the gallows and have a shrine to the Helpers built.

 Another miracle occurred during the construction.
 A pregnant lady asked the masons what they were building and when she heard of the Fourteen Holy Helpers she laughed and said that she would rather give birth to fourteen babies than believe in some Holy Helpers‘ existence.
-After claiming that she went to the town gate (now Holy Gate) and really gave birth to eleven boys and three daughters – all baptized in the names of the Helpers.
+After claiming that she went to the town gate (now Holy Gate) and really gave birth to eleven boys and three daughters.